 The real power of the Canadian Political System is held by the House of Commons.
 Here, the members of Parliament (MP's) are elected by the general public during a Federal election - normally every 5 years.
 The country is split up into constituencies (total 308 by population size) and whichever candidate has the most votes wins the right to represent that constituency and take their "seat" in the Parliament.

-The leader of the political party that wins the election becomes the Prime Minister of Canada (currently Stephen Harper of the Conservatives).
+The leader of the political party that wins the election becomes the Prime Minister of Canada (currently Justin Trudeau of the Liberals).
 The Prime Minister effectively runs the country with the support and advice of his Cabinet.
 The Cabinet is made up of "Ministers" chosen by the Prime Minister to be responsible for certain areas of the Government.
 There are ministers of Health, Finance, Defence and Immigration to name a few.
 These areas of responsibility are called "Portfolio's" and each minister will have a large team of civil servants (normally the experts in that field) working for him/her.
 Only the ministers change during an election - not the civil servants.

 Though the MP's represent their local constituency, their main duties are debating the laws to be made and, depending on their Party, either supporting or opposing the Government.
 The opposition is the political party with the second most seats in the House and their main job is to hold the government accountable for their decisions.
 This is a vital part of the canadian political system as a strong opposition can ensure that controversial bills do not pass through as law.